Bill Baker Counsellor & Psychotherapist

-I am a counsellor available in Central London on Tuesdays and in Dorking, Surrey on Wednesdays and Thursdays.
+I am a counsellor in Central London and in Dorking, Surrey.

 Counselling is totally confidential - whatever you bring to the counselling room stays in it.
 As a counsellor and psychotherapist, I am empathic, non-judgmental, with a deep respect for each and every client.

-I bring to counselling and psychotherapy my commitment - honed over many years of practice with both individuals and couples – to be the catalyst to help and support clients to work through the problems they bring.
+I bring to counselling and psychotherapy my commitment - honed over many years of practice to be the catalyst to help and support clients to work through the problems they bring.

 My intention is to provide a safe, confidential and creative environment in which we work together to clear the way to new understandings and beginnings for you.